Transport evidence of surface states in magnetic topological insulator MnBi2Te4

 Topological insulators have metallic interface states at their boundaries, which can be either surface states for 3D systems, or edge states for 2D systems \cite{Thouless1982,Hasan2010,Tokura2019}.
 These states are of great interest for applications in spintronics due to their helical spin textures with spin-momentum locking \cite{Mellnik2014,Rojas2016}, and they are weakly scattered by disorder.
 In non-magnetic 3D topological insulators, the anisotropic scattering of topological surface states (TSS) results in an increase of their backscattering length, as compared to other quasi-particles, which is associated to the enhanced transport mobility of TSS with respect to the mobility of bulk carriers \cite{Dufouleur2016} and which is at the origin of quasi-ballistic transport in narrow quantum wires \cite{Dufouleur2013,Dufouleur2017,Dufouleur2018}.
 In magnetic topological insulators, a small non-trivial gap opens in the 2D band structure of surface states due to the exchange field, and 1D ballistic edge states contribute to the quantum anomalous Hall effect \cite{Chang2023}.
 However, the quantization of the transverse resistance in ultra-thin structures, important for quantum metrology \cite{Patel2024,Poirier2025}, can be severely reduced by bulk carriers \cite{Rosen2022}.
 Actually, in thicker nanostructures, a major limitation to have quantized transport properties could rather come from surface electronic states, which exist above the magnetic gap but within the bulk-band gap.
 However, due to strong disorder in magnetic TIs, it remains difficult to evidence the nature of electronic subbands by electrical measurements.

 One convenient way to individually access the doping and energy levels of the surface and bulk electronic populations is to perform Landau level spectroscopy.
 The measurement of Shubnikov-de-Haas oscillations (SdHO) of the resistance under external magnetic field can give access to the carrier density, the transport and the quantum mobilities, the effective mass and the chemical potential of different charge carrier populations, whose contributions to the total conductance can be disentangled so.
 However, this technique requires magnetic fields such that $\mu B >1$, $\mu$ being the charge carrier mobility, different for each band.
-While such quantum oscillations have been studied in Sb-doped \MBTT,\cite{Jiang2021,Lee2021}, they were not observed in pure \MBT in the many magneto-transport studies up to 15~T\cite{Cui2019, Lee2019, Chen2019a, Bac2022, Martini2023, Cao2024}, except for the report of small resistance oscillations \cite{Lei2022}.
+While such quantum oscillations have been studied in Sb-doped \MBTT,\cite{Jiang2021,Lee2021}, they were not observed in pure \MBT in the many magneto-transport studies up to 15~T\cite{Cui2019, Lee2019, Chen2019a, Bac2022, Martini2023, Cao2024}, except for the report of small resistance oscillations \cite{Lei2022}, which are not attributed to surface states, but to Weyl physics.
 This absence of SdHO in pure \MBT is most probably due to a low mobility caused by the strong disorder in the bulk, attributed mainly to Mn/Bi antisites \cite{Otrokov2019,Yan2019,Liu2020,Li2024b,Souchay2019,Zeugner2019}, thus requiring very high magnetic fields to observe SdHO.